deepqmc/deepqmc/doc/api.rst

 .. autoclass:: deepqmc.wf.WaveFunction

-.. autoclass:: deepqmc.wf.PauliNet
+.. autoclass:: deepqmc.wf.NeuralNetworkWaveFunction

-.. automodule:: deepqmc.wf.paulinet.paulinet
+.. automodule:: deepqmc.wf.nn_wave_function.nn_wave_function
-   :exclude-members: PauliNet
+   :exclude-members: NeuralNetworkWaveFunction

 Graph neural networks
 ---------------------

-A graph neural network is the most important component of the PauliNet Ansatz.
+A graph neural network is the most important component of the neural network wave function ansatz.
-This module implements the most useful GNNs used in deep QMC.
+This module implements a general gnn framework, that can be configured to obtain a variety of different ansatzes.

 Graphs
 ~~~~~~

-This submodule implements the basic functionality for working with (truncated) graphs.
+This submodule implements the basic functionality for working with graphs.

 .. automodule:: deepqmc.gnn.graph